-Shootings, terrorist attacks, natural disasters, end-of-the-world predictions -- even local news reports of missing kids and area shootings -- all of this can be upsetting news even for adults, much less kids.
+Shootings, terrorist attacks, natural disasters, end-of-the-world predictions -- even local news reports of missing kids and area shootings all can be upsetting news for adults, not to mention kids.
 In our 24/7 news world, it's become nearly impossible to shield kids from distressing current events.

 Today, kids get news from everywhere.
-This constant stream of information shows up in sharable videos, posts, blogs, feeds, and alerts.
-And since much of this content comes from sites that are designed for adult audiences, what your kids see, hear, or read might not always be age appropriate.
+This constant stream of information shows up in shareable videos, posts, blogs, feeds, and alerts.
+And since much of this content comes from sites that are designed for adult audiences, what your kids see, hear, or read might not always be age-appropriate.
 Making things even more challenging is the fact that many kids are getting this information directly on their phones and laptops.
-Often parents aren't around to immediately help their children make sense of horrendous situations.
+Often parents aren't around to immediately help their kids make sense of horrendous situations.

-No matter how old your kid is, threatening or upsetting news can affect them emotionally.
-Many can feel worried, frightened, angry -- even guilty.
+No matter how old your kids are, threatening or upsetting news can affect them emotionally.
+Many can feel worried, frightened, angry, or even guilty.
 And these anxious feelings can last long after the news event is over.
-So what can you do as a parent to help your kids deal with all of this information?
+So what can you do as a parent to help your kids deal with all this information?

 Tips for all kids